 Valley Presbyterian Hospital

 Western States Petroleum Association

-Please contact Rick Moelis, Director, Event Programs for sponsorship information or to ask questions, via email at [email protected].
+Please contact Rick Moelis, Director, Event Programs for LAEDC 2018 Eddy Sponsorship Packet or to ask questions, via email at [email protected].

 The LAEDC is procuring items for our Eddy Awards Silent Auction.
 Please consider contributing items for our auction, particularly wine, technology, entertainment/sports tickets, hotel stays, vacation packages and unique experiences.
 Contact Maneesha Horshin via email with contributions.